-The solution is to use coffee grounds occasionally.
+The solution is to use coffee grounds occasionally, through composting.
 The plant will get all nutrients from the soil if you repot it once a year and use the right soil type.
 So there’s no reason to use too much fertilizer and risk damaging the plant.

 Are Eggshells Good For Fiddle Leaf Fig?

-Yes, eggshells are good for Fiddle Leaf Figs but only if your plant is deficient in calcium.
+Yes, eggshells are good for Fiddle Leaf Figs but only if they are composted first and if your plant is deficient in calcium.
 Since calcium is the main nutrient found in eggshells, don’t risk giving too much of it to your plant.

 The way you use eggshells as homemade fertilizer also makes a difference.
 If you just bury them in soil, it won’t do much for your plant.
-They don’t break down that fast, even in a compost bin.
-Instead, place them on a baking sheet first.
-Let them dry out so they become brittle.
+Eggshells don’t break down that fast, even in a compost bin.
+You can just add them to your compost.
+Or, to speed up the breakdown process, place eggshells on a baking sheet.
+Dry them out in the oven so they become brittle.
 Then blend them into fine powder.
-Add this powder to the potting soil and you’ve got yourself a nice addition of calcium inside the plant’s pot.
+This will make it easier for beneficial bacteria to break it down faster.
+Add this powder to your compost and you’ve got yourself a nice addition of calcium that you can eventually use inside the plant’s pot.

 Is Banana Peel Fertilizer Good For Fiddle Leaf Fig?

-Yes, banana peel fertilizer is good for the Fiddle Leaf Fig plant if the plant lacks potassium.
+Yes, banana peel fertilizer is good for the Fiddle Leaf Fig plant, if it’s composted first and if the plant lacks potassium.
 Potassium is one of the main nutrients needed for healthy plants and one of the main ingredients found in banana peels.
 Here are all the nutrients banana peels contain:

 But it appears that nutrients are not the main reason why banana peels are such a popular DIY fertilizer.
-It is possible that this popularity comes simply from the fact that banana peels are such a common food waste.
+This popularity comes from the fact that banana peels are such a common food waste.
 Most households don’t know what to do with banana peels so they look for alternative ways to use them.
 And that’s where homemade banana fertilizer comes into play.